Skip to main content

 5. Give all three plants the same amount of water on the same days as needed.

 6. Allow students 5-10 minutes to observe the plants and write down their observations on days 1, 4, 7, 11, and 14.
-Older students can write down notes with descriptive observations while younger students can use the smiley faces on page six.
+Older students can write down notes with descriptive observations while younger students can use the smiley faces on page sixteen.

 7. On day 14 of the experiment, compare the results with the class predictions.
 What plant is the healthiest and why?
 What plant did not do well and why?
 Discuss these questions and answers as a class.